MWieland/h3h/README.md

 $ python -m h3h --gridsearch --settings path/to/settings.toml
 ```

-Currently, search space can be defined for `POOLING_WEIGHTS`, `NORMALIZATION_QUANTILES` and `H3_RESOLUTION`.
+The search space can be defined for `POOLING_WEIGHTS`, `NORMALIZATION_QUANTILES` and `H3_RESOLUTION`.
 For each parameter combination a hotspot map is computed and compared against a true hotspot map (`LAYER_TRUE`).
 The true hotspot map is generated on the fly for each parameter combination to account for specific resolution and normalization quantiles.
 The module returns a hotspot map and comparison plots for each parameter combination as well as a summary table of the results.

 > NOTE: Add precomputed normalized H3 input layers for the desired H3 resolution into `OUT_DIR` for faster processing.
 This loads the layers instead of converting them.